 Many carriers are dealing with bottlenecks caused by extensive resource utilization in maintaining legacy systems.
 They rely on systems that are not very flexible, which often leads to delay in streamlining operations and fulfilling customer requirements.
 All of this limits their ability to respond to changes in market and customer behaviour effectively.
 Even if they want to shift to modern systems, there are phases where they need to develop and test new methods, causing delayed innovation and progress.

-Today’s insurers need to replace legacy systems with modern ones in order to prevent all possible repercussions of their dependence on outdated technology, processes, etc. Although this shift (especially a successful one) may take several years, the global investments in AI and insurtech indicate that insurers cannot avoid the modernisation of legacy systems.
+Today’s insurers need to replace legacy systems with modern claims solutions to prevent all possible repercussions of their dependence on outdated technology, processes, etc. Although this shift (especially a successful one) may take several years, the global investments in AI and insurtech indicate that insurers cannot avoid the modernisation of legacy systems.

 Technological trends in the insurance industry are growing rapidly that the insurers considering claim system transformation are already lagging behind their competitors.
 The long lasting impact of this transformation can result in enhanced capabilities, improved claim management, informed decision-making and better overall outcomes.

 Now is the Time to Prepare for a Better Future